FlowFuse/website/development/how-we-work/staging.md

 ### Email

-Amazon SES is setup on staging however it is still running in sandbox mode which means only verified address & domains can RECEIVE emails from it, this is currently limited to flowforge.com email addresses and a small set of preapproved disposable emails.
+Amazon SES is setup on staging however it is still running in sandbox mode which means only verified address & domains can RECEIVE emails from it, this is currently limited to flowforge.com email addresses and a small set of pre-approved disposable emails.

 There is no intention to move this from sandbox as this helps to limit access to staging.